Program Description

 DAILY CLASS STRUCTURE

-This program will combine lectures, demonstrations, in-class discussion, mini-projects, and presentations.
-The participants will have to attend a 8-hour class every day for the duration of the course.
-The program will be composed of one course.
-The course will last 2 weeks July 29th to August 9th 2019, and the participant will also focus on the development of the virtual prototypes.
+The VRES Camp will combine lectures, demonstrations, in-class discussions, mini-projects, and presentations.
+The participants will have to attend a 6-hour class every day for the duration of the course.
+The course will be in the last week of June, and the participants will also focus on the development of the virtual prototypes.
 Several class periods will be available for discussing project presentations and providing specific demonstrations that may be useful for completing the projects.
-The course will last the duration of two weeks, where each day the participants will participate in lectures, activities, and presentations.
-For example, the participants will be presented with the latest research and development efforts in the use of technology, such as virtual reality.
-Additionally, the participants will work in groups on exercises to develop 3D models, import them into game engines, perform design reviews and code user interactions in C#.
+The course will last one week, and on each day, the participants will participate in lectures, activities, and presentations.
+Additionally, the participants will work in groups on exercises to develop 3D models, import them into game engines, perform design reviews, and code user interactions in C#.

 LECTURES TOPICS